Mundy & Anson makes sense of people, whether that's employees, citizens, or users.

 Dawn returned to England in 2017, deciding to settle in the vibrant city of Bristol.

 Dawn is a Fellow of the Royal Anthropological Institute, and a member of the Association of Social Anthropologists (ASA) and also the European Association of Social Anthropologists (EASA).

 Dawn lives in Bristol with her partner, Nick.
-After two decades in New Zealand, she’s happily re-discovering the UK and all its delights.
+After two decades in New Zealand, she’s (still) happily re-discovering the UK and all its delights.
 Long walks over rolling countryside followed by Sunday roast at a local pub is one.
 Aside from reading voraciously, drawing infrequently, and watching closely, she also writes creatively as a way to keep her writing skills sharp.
+A Faber Writing Academy graduate, Dawn has so far written 10,000 words of her novel.
 And if you are planning a trip to New Zealand, she will happily share her favourite places to visit.

 Mundy and Anson — what’s in a name?